Part of the IDENTIFY Playbook ← Return to Hub

 Surveyor Tip: In your Asset Inventory (Excel/Database), you must justify why a system is Category I. If you can’t prove it has no safety impact, Class will default it to Category II or III.

-Track Software & FW →
+Continue to Software & Firmware Tracking →

 Scroll to Top